-AP Literature and Composition Summer Assignments - Summer 2019
+AP Literature and Composition (Ms. Chidwick) Summer Assignments - Summer 2020

-Dear AP student,
+Dear AP Student,

 Welcome to AP Literature and Composition.
 While you have been working on becoming skilled readers and writers for quite some time, this AP level course goes deeper in its exploration of literary analysis.
+I am so excited that you have made the choice to challenge yourself at the AP level.
 According to the College Board's course description, AP English Literature and Composition "engages students in the close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works."

-With the above definition in mind, the intention of these assignments is to allow you to both demonstrate your current ability to evaluate literature thoughtfully, as well as to prepare you for our exploration of literature this coming school year.
-Submitting early, by August 16th, will result in 10 extra credit points.
-That's a full grade!
-Submit all early assignments by email to Ms. Chidwick at chidwick@longleafschool.org
+With the above definition in mind, the intention of these summer assignments is to allow you to both demonstrate your current ability to evaluate literature thoughtfully, as well as to prepare you for our exploration of literature this coming school year.
+My goal is for you to enjoy class, as you prepare yourself for the AP exam, college and beyond.
+I truly hope you find meaning in each assignment!